The Promise of Peace

 1. When we keep our minds mindful.

-“You will keep him in perfect peace him whose mind is stayed on you…” A double dose of peace comes when we discipline our minds to stay centered on God.
-The word “mind” refers to mindset or a frame of mind and “stayed” means to “lay on” like you would hold on to on an animal you’re riding or “to lean on” on a strong wall for support.
-Most of us need to reframe our focus so that instead of getting all caught up in our problems, we lay fully on the Lord, leaning on Him with our full weight.
+“You will keep in perfect peace him whose mind is steadfast…” A double dose of peace comes when we discipline our minds to stay centered on God.
+The word “mind” refers to mindset or a frame of mind.
+Most of us need to reframe our focus so that instead of getting all caught up in our problems, we set our gaze on God.
 J.N.
 Oswald writes: “This means that God’s superlative peace is given to those whose minds are intentionally riveted on God.”

-Let’s claim God’s promises instead of focusing on our problems.
-I love the words to the song, “Like a River Glorious” because it comes right from this verse – “Stayed upon Jehovah, hearts are fully blest; finding, as He promised, perfect peace and rest.”
+It’s time to claim God’s promises instead of focusing on our problems.
+I love the words to the song, “Like a River Glorious” – “Stayed upon Jehovah, hearts are fully blest; finding, as He promised, perfect peace and rest.”